 Niagara Falls, ON

 Check out Clifton Hill’s Hours of Operation at the attractions that you wish to visit, and arrive early to assure yourself the best possible parking.
 Need help on where to park?
-Check out the map below for the best lot to park at.
+Check out the map below (PDF Guide).
 Avoid parking on the street and save yourself the time and hassle of metered parking.
-This lot gives you two entrances (Clifton Hill and Victoria Avenue) and 3 ways to exit in and out of the lot (Clifton Hill, Victoria Avenue, & Robinson Street):
+This lot gives you two entrances (Clifton Hill and Victoria Avenue) and 3 ways to exit in and out of the lot (Clifton Hill, Victoria Avenue, & Robinson Street).

 Look for a coupon book that features a thorough list of Niagara Falls places to visit.
 Keep this book handy for $1-$2 off/person discounts at many of the attractions.
 You can find these books at the Great Canadian Midway or Tim Hortons Clifton Hill.
 You may also click here for a list of our online coupons.